 Muscle can help make the body more metabolically active, increasing the rate at which it burns calories.

-The AHA recommend engaging in moderate-to-high intensity resistance training on at least 2 days of the week.
-Examples of approaches to resistance training include:
+The AHA recommend engaging in moderate-to-high intensity resistance training on at least

 - Lifting weights: This could involve using weight machines or free weights to perform exercises such as biceps curls, bench presses, and leg presses.